 • The Movie “Breathless” about asbestos affecting communities in India and Belgium was presented at an event promoted by Entraide et Fraternité and others on 8th October

-• Through this online tool developed by a coalition of Belgian NGOs, including our members Entraide et Fraternité and Bropederlijk Delen, people can asks the Belgian Minister of Foreign affairs to defend the Treaty in Geneva and constructively engage in the negotiations.
+• Through this online tool developed by a coalition of Belgian NGOs, including our members Entraide et Fraternité and Broederlijk Delen, people can ask the Belgian Minister of Foreign affairs to defend the Treaty in Geneva and constructively engage in the negotiations.

-• The report Dirty Profits 6 (by Facing Finance, supported by Misereor) analyzes investments by European banks in extractive companies linked to violations of human rights and damages to the environment, including the case of the 2015 Fundaõ tailings dam collapse in Mariana, Brazil.
+• The report Dirty Profits 6 (by Facing Finance, supported by MISEREOR) analyses investments by European banks in extractive companies linked to violations of human rights and damages to the environment, including the case of the 2015 Fundaõ tailings dam collapse in Mariana, Brazil.

 • The report ‘Defending our land and nature is our right’ (by Broederlijk Delen and other NGOs) highlights the experience of defenders in regions that suffer negative impacts of extractive industries and energy projects.